rishanasherinn12/rishanasherinn12/README.md

-## Hi there 👋
-# Hi 👋, I'm Rishana
+## 👋 Hi, I'm Rishana Sherin

-🎓 MSc Computer Science Student
+🎓 MSc & BSc in Computer Science
-💻 Python & Django Backend Developer
+💻 Python Full-Stack Developer
-🤖 AI Enthusiast | Problem Solver | Continuous Learner
+🤖 AI & Backend Development Enthusiast

 ---

 ## 👩‍💻 Professional Summary

-I am a Computer Science postgraduate student with a strong foundation in **Python, Django, SQL, and AI-based systems**.
+I am a Computer Science graduate with both **MSc and BSc degrees** with a strong foundation in **Python, Django, SQL, and AI-based systems**, currently focused on **Python full-stack development**.
-I focus on building **real-world, scalable applications** with clean backend architecture and well-structured databases.

-I enjoy converting **theory into practical solutions**, debugging complex issues, and continuously improving my problem-solving skills.
+I have hands-on experience building **academic and real-world web applications**, with a strong interest in **backend logic, databases, and AI-driven systems**.
+I enjoy translating concepts into practical, working solutions and continuously improving my technical skills.

 ---